strawberrysnails/neocities-snails/src/blog/otakon-2025.md

 I attended the following panels in no particular order:
 - ***AMV Contest*** – This was a fun way to pass time!
 - ***The Abstract and Obscure: RPG Maker*** – This was a cool panel where I learned a lot about some unknown and interesting RPG Maker games.
 Hylics, Space Funeral, Toilet in Wonderland, & more.
-- ***Travel to Japan on YOUR Budget Panel*** – I"ve already done a lot of research on traveling to Japan, however, this panel had some insightful information on domestic travel and lodging.
+- ***Travel to Japan on YOUR Budget Panel*** – I've already done a lot of research on traveling to Japan, however, this panel had some insightful information on domestic travel and lodging.
 - ***Gameshow Impossibru™: Retro Game Challenge*** – This was one of my favorites to watch.
 People from the audience had to attempt various retro game challenges at random levels.
-I don"t think I would participate but it was a super fun panel and I hope to attend something similar next year.
+I don't think I would participate but it was a super fun panel and I hope to attend something similar next year.
 - ***Otakon 2025 Fashion Show*** – Also a favorite.
-I"ve attached some pictures of my favorite coords!
-Even if I couldn"t snap the best pictures, I made sure to keep track of the brand names I liked the most: [Night Whisper](https://nightwhisperdesign.com/) / [Sweet Mildred](https://www.etsy.com/shop/sweetmildred) / [ililil【イルイルイル】](https://www.ililil.jp/) / [Metamorphose](https://metamorphose.gr.jp/en/online-shop)
+I've attached some pictures of my favorite coords!
+Even if I couldn't snap the best pictures, I made sure to keep track of the brand names I liked the most: [Night Whisper](https://nightwhisperdesign.com/) / [Sweet Mildred](https://www.etsy.com/shop/sweetmildred) / [ililil【イルイルイル】](https://www.ililil.jp/) / [Metamorphose](https://metamorphose.gr.jp/en/online-shop)

 ## Closing Thoughts